fayomihorace/fayomihorace/README.md

 I'm [Horace Folahan FAYOMI](), a passionate about programming art, and a full stack web developer.

-- 💼 I've more than 2years experience working with Python, Django, VueJs, Javascript, MongoDB, GraphQL :relieved:.
+- 💼 I spent more than 2 years working with Python, Django, VueJs, Javascript, MongoDB, GraphQL :relieved: and still working with.
 - 💬 I'm currently mastering React.js and Node.js with many side projects :blush:.
 <br />